Wage & employment contract

 - the duration of the Probezeit

-- the period of notice
+- the notice period

 - the end date for a fixed-term employment contract

-It specifies the minimum requirements, such as:
+It sets out the minimum requirements, such as:

 - the minimum wage